semanticdata/mabuya/README.md

 ## License

 Source code in this repository is available under the [MIT](LICENSE) license.
-You are free to use this code however you see fit. that said, some acknowledgement would be well received.
+You are free to use this code however you see fit.
+That said, some acknowledgement would be well received.

 [^1]: *Mabuya hispaniolae*'s conservation status is *Critically endangered, possibly extinct*.
 [^2]: For a good user experience, aim for an LCP of 1.2 seconds or less.